 What are the consequences if companies don't support employee mental health?

-But continuing on with the status quo of not meeting employee mental health needs isn’t going over well for employees or organizations:
+Continuing on with the status quo of not meeting employee mental health needs isn’t going over well for employees or organizations with two key, and undesirable, outcomes:

 Whether in work or in life, if you’re not feeling valued or supported, it’s hard to convince yourself to stay in that situation.
 It’s hard to be your best self in that situation.